mupq/pqm4/README.md

 The schemes were selected according to the following criteria:
 * Restrict to [NIST round 1 candidates](https://csrc.nist.gov/Projects/Post-Quantum-Cryptography/Round-1-Submissions).
-* Restrict to schemes and implementations resulting from the [PQCRYPTO project](https://pqcrypto.eu.org).
+* First focus on schemes and implementations resulting from the [PQCRYPTO project](https://pqcrypto.eu.org).
 * Choose parameters targeting NIST security level 3 by default, but
   * choose parameters targeting a *higher* security level if there are no level-3 parameters, and
   * choose parameters targeting a *lower* security level if level-3 parameters exceed the development board's resources (in particular RAM).